eliasboegel/abmsat/README.md

 - `CBSCL`       (picks the conflict based search with cycle limiting solver)
 - `Distributed` (picks the distributed planning solver)

 For instance_of_choice you can enter the path to the text file containing the map of your choice, a large collection of maps are presente already in the \instances\ directory.
-And example of instance_of_choice is:
+An example of instance_of_choice is:

 - `instances\map1.txt`